-136. Each year the Council reviews charging for services.
+117. Each year the Council reviews charging for services.
 In general an inflationary rise is applied but market conditions are also taken into account, especially when there is alternative provision available to residents.
 During 2015 Sports and Leisure services were transferred to a Culture and Leisure Trust, allowing the management team to take a more commercial approach, to access additional sources of funding whilst still working as a charity for the residents of East Renfrewshire.
 Other sources of income generation will also be explored by the Council for future years, including new income generation and commercialisation opportunities.
 The opportunity for the Health & Social Care Partnership to generate income from charging may be limited going forward as one of the recommendations in the recent Independent Review of Adult Care Services is to abolish charging for non-residential care.
-Likewise, scope for income generation in Education has also reduced due to the abolition of charging for instrumental music tuition and core curriculum materials, in addition to the move towards universal free school meals in primary schools.